 In my previous post, I mentioned that we want to solve the industry challenge, and help integrate the content source systems with translation technology.
 It’s about time that we realize that we cannot work in silos anymore.
 The desire to connect various systems has led Xillio to create a unique developer API.
 But is that enough?

-We spent the last three months travelling and having conversations with different important stakeholders in the localization industry.
+We spent the last three months traveling and having conversations with different important stakeholders in the localization industry.
 We attended the TAUS Annual Conference in Vancouver and LocWord38 in Seattle, where we won the Process Innovation Award!

 We listened to the connectivity challenges of enterprises, language service providers and translation tool vendors and put their feedback into action.